 Membership

-Becoming a new member is a four step process.
+Becoming a new member is a four step process with the differences between the types of memberships listed below.

 Step 1 … Fill out an application and submit it for review.

-Please either mail the printed form to HRSA Membership Committee PO Box 771, Simsbury, Conn.
+This application can be used for either type of membership–simply check the box on the first page to indicate the type of membership in which you are interested.
+Please fill out the application fully and neatly.
+Illegible applications will not be considered.
+You can either mail the printed form to HRSA Membership Committee PO Box 771, Simsbury, Conn.
 06070, or email an electronic file to [email protected].

 Step 2 … You will receive an invitation to an interview with the Membership Committee.